wessberg/rollup-plugin-ts/README.md

 Type: `string | Partial<CompilerOptions> | Partial<Record<keyof CompilerOptions, string | number | boolean>> | ParsedCommandLine | TsConfigResolver | TsConfigResolverWithFileName`

-Provide the Typescript [CompilerOptions](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to use, or a path to a `tsconfig` with this property.
+Provide the TypeScript [CompilerOptions](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to use, or a path to a `tsconfig` with this property.
 See [this section](#using-it-with-just-typescript) for details on the many ways this property can be configured.

 #### `browserslist`